 |December||28 °C/82 °F||Low||Busy||😀|

 One of the key parts of choosing where to stay for any trip is choosing an area that suits what you’re looking for.
-If you’re planning on going scuba diving and have bought brand new gear, maybe choosing a landlocked city might not be the best idea!
+If you’re backpacking Belize to go scuba diving staying on the coastline is a no-brainer.
+However, not all areas are super affordable.

 For that reason, if you’re planning on spending time somewhere, it’s always great to choose someplace central and fairly inexpensive.
 So, whether you’re wondering where to stay in Belize for 5 days or 20, staying central is key!
 For this reason, we recommend Belize City.